furagu/easy-gd/README.md

 * Has built-in [Exif parsing](#reading-exif-data) and supports [automatic image orientation](#automatic-image-orientation).
 * A drop-in replacement for [node-gd](https://www.npmjs.org/package/node-gd).
 You can just `require('easy-gd')` instead of `require('node-gd')` and everything will be working as before.

+## Why should one use easy-gd?

+Because it is fast.
+Easy-gd uses C++ buindings for libgd that add very little overhead.
+For example, it resizes images two times faster than [gm](https://www.npmjs.com/package/gm), which executes graphicsmagick commands in the background.

 ## Usage recipes

 * [Resizing images](#resizing-images)